OmarEll/OmarEll/README.md

 </p>

 ---
-✨I'm an IT student from Tunisia studying in France at University of Lorraine.
+✨I'm an IT student from Tunisia studying in France at University of Technology of Compiègne.
 I publish here my personal projects and college projects as well.✨

 - 🌱 I’m currently learning Typescript